fbpx

 You can’t visit Venice, with kids or without, and without sampling a wide variety of gelaterias.

-There are dozens if not hundreds of places to taste fantastic gelato but if you need one recommendation to start you off, head to Gelateria Nico.
+There are dozens, if not hundreds, of places to taste fantastic gelato, but if you need just one recommendation to get started, head to Gelateria Nico.

 Ca’Macana Mask-Making Workshop